-■ In Dec.
-2021, the number of visitors reached 90,000 at the Great East Japan Earthquake and Nuclear Disaster Memorial Museum, which opened in Sep.
+■ In Mar.
+2022, the number of visitors reached 100.000 at the Great East Japan Earthquake and Nuclear Disaster Memorial Museum, which opened in Sep.
 2020.
-We collect and archive mainly nuclear disaster related materials and use t hem for displays and presentations, research and training.
+We have now an enhanced research system in place after full-time researchers joined the senior researchers in Apr. this year.
+We collect and archive mainly nuclear disaster related materials and use the research results for displays, presentations, and training.
 By disseminating information, we prevent memories of the disaster from fading and help with disaster reduction and prevention.